The Celebration Shop

 Reviewed at Altra Running USIncentivized Review

 I've used many different Altra shoes including previous Torin versions.
 Unfortunately, these don't agree with my feet yet.
 The outside ankle support rubs my ankles the wrong way.
 Additionally, my toes go somewhat numb when running.
+While these are negative parts of the shoe, I've run/hiked/walked in several different models from Altra.
+I've loved all of them, so I'm not giving up hope on these at all.
+Everyone has different feet, so the current issues may just be my problem.

 0 found this review helpful.